 Mr. MacKinnon has extensive health care governance experience, including Chair of West Park Healthcare Centre; member of the governing council of the Ontario College of Physicians and Surgeons; Director of the Standards Council of Canada; and Director of the Canadian Standards Association.
 Mr. MacKinnon served as President and CEO of the Ontario Hospital Association from 1996 to 2003 and was previously President of Ortech Corporation, a contract research organization, and President and CEO of Ontario Development Corporation.
 Mr. MacKinnon holds a Bachelor of Arts degree (honours economics) from Dalhousie University and an MBA from York University.
 Mr. MacKinnon and his wife Betsy live in Wellington, Prince Edward County.

-Mr. Wright retired from Intrigna, a Calgary based competitive local exchange carrier, as the Vice President in 2002 to move to the Quinte area.
-He currently operates a home-based sales management consulting business on a semi-retired basis and is actively involved in the community.
-As the current Board Chair and pastGovernor of Loyalist College for the past three years, Mr. Wright served as the Chair of the Loyalist Finance, Corporate Service and Governance Standing Committee and as a leader on the Loyalist Capital Campaign.
-His other community activities include the previous director and trustee for the Foundation of the National Air Force Museum of Canada, director of the Rotary Club of Trenton and member of the Rotary Club of Quinte Sunrise.
+After working in the telecommunications industry, both domestically and internationally for some 33 years, Mr. Wright retired in 2002 to move to the Quinte area.
+Mr. Wright has served as a Governor of Loyalist College for the past five years, three of those years as Board Chair.
+Mr. Wright served as the Chair of the Loyalist; Finance, Corporate Service and Governance Standing Committee and as a leader on the Loyalist Capital Campaign and also serves as a Director on the Board of the Loyalist Foundation.
+His other community activities include roles as a Director on the Board of the National Air Force Museum of Canada and as a trustee for the Foundation of the National Air Force Museum of Canada and a former director of the Rotary Club of Trenton.
 Mr. Wright's interest is helping to ensure that the health service provided by QHC meets the needs of the community.
-He currently resides in Carrying Place.
+He currently resides in Trenton.